Specific Phobias

 What are specific phobias?

-What are examples of specific phobias?
+What are some common examples of specific phobias?

-Fear of spiders, snakes, heights, enclosed spaces.
+Common examples include fear of spiders, snakes, heights, enclosed spaces, and flying.

 How common are specific phobias?